 Skip to content

 A cyber breach can have potentially devastating effects on a company.
 It can erode public trust, cause millions of dollars in losses, and even lead to fines and lawsuits.
-In order to help organizations improve cybersecurity, the National Institute of Standards and Technology (NIST) released its Cybersecurity Framework (CSF), which provides several guidelines related to managing and reducing risks.
+In order to help organizations improve cybersecurity, the National Institute of Standards and Technology (NIST) released its Cybersecurity Framework (CSF) 2.0, which provides a a framework related to managing and reducing risks managed and updated by NIST.

-Independent NIST CSF assessments completed by a CRI Certified Information Systems Security Professional (CISSP) use five functions and the controls around them to provide insight on the specific cybersecurity needs of organizations.
+Independent NIST CSF assessments completed by a CRI Certified Information Systems Security Professional (CISSP) use the CSF Core Functions and evaluate the controls around them to provide insight on the specific cybersecurity risks of organizations.

 Identify